Updated: July 6, 2021

 CONCERNING COVID-19 AND OUR SERVICES:

 Since the very beginning, we have had our church doors open for service on Sunday morning with plenty of space for "social distancing" without any issues.
-During the warmer months, we held multiple services outside but since the weather has cooled down, we have moved everything back indoors again.
+At the height of the pandemic, we had outdoor services to help people feel safer in gathering but have been inside since August 2020.
 The gathering of believers is commanded, and it is essential - our COVID-19 response starts there.
+Our livestream is available to those who still wish to remain home, but it is a simple stream using a phone and is not meant to be anything high tech.

 We trust you to have your own informed response to COVID-19.
 To that end, I would refer you to the recent Great Barrington Declaration.
 On their website you’ll read “As infections disease epidemiologists and public health scientists we have grave concerns about the damaging physical and mental health impacts of the prevailing COVID-19 policies, and recommend an approach we call Focused Protection.”
 The declaration is being attacked by its opponents, but the basic approach seems compassionate and scientifically sound. (https://gbdeclaration.org)